whoschek/bzfs/README.md

     *Note*: --compare-snapshot-lists is typically *much* faster
     than standard 'zfs list -t snapshot' CLI usage because the former issues requests with a higher degree of parallelism than the latter.
+    The degree is configurable with the --threads option (see below).

 <!-- -->